jazzband/django-silk/README.md

 )
 ```

-**Note:** The middleware is placement sensitive.
+**Note:** The middleware placement is sensitive.
 If the middleware before `silk.middleware.SilkyMiddleware` returns from `process_request` then `SilkyMiddleware` will never get the chance to execute.
 Therefore you must ensure that any middleware placed before never returns anything from `process_request`.
 See the [django docs](https://docs.djangoproject.com/en/dev/topics/http/middleware/#process-request) for more information on this.

-**Note:** If you're using `django.middleware.gzip.GZipMiddleware`, place that **before** `silk.middleware.SilkyMiddleware`, otherwise you'll get an encoding error.
+**Note:** If you are using `django.middleware.gzip.GZipMiddleware`, place that **before** `silk.middleware.SilkyMiddleware`, otherwise you will get an encoding error.

 To enable access to the user interface add the following to your `urls.py`: